 The name of a German national does not automatically change on getting married.
 If the two spouses would like to have the same name, they will need to decide on a joint married name and, if the marriage takes place in Germany, they can have it registered as part of the official ceremony at the registry office.

 The spouse whose surname does not become the married name can add his or her previous surname before or after the married name.
 If you married in Germany and the married name is stated on your marriage certificate, you do not need to make a declaration of married name at the Embassy or Consulate General.
 You can apply directly for a new passport in your married name.
 If there has been no declaration of married name, a German national will keep the name he or she had before getting married.

-If you got married outside of Germany and have made a name declaration at the time of your wedding and your marriage certificate shows evidence of this, please contact the Embassy or the Consulate General in order to find out whether this name change is recognised by German law.
+If you married outside Germany and declared a married name in this connection, please inquire to the Embassy or Consulate General whether this name is recognised under German law.

-- Completed name declaration form (please fill out in German and do not sign the form) which can be downloaded below
+- Completed name declaration form (please complete legibly in capital letters, but do not sign yet!); the form can be downloaded below

-- Valid passports for both spouses/civil partners (or German identity card/ Personalausweis)
+- Valid passports of both spouses/civil partners (or German identity card)

 - Birth certificates of both spouses/civil partners